skilesare/immortality/a_fresh_start/README.md

-# An Economics Toward Immortality
+# Preface

 I. A fresh start

-Let us live as man will live and think as man will think.
+Let us live as man will live in the future and think as man will think in the future.
 To make any progress in this volume, you will have to set aside what has been.
 This may be difficult for you as it is for me, but if we would like a fresh start at this grand life it is a step we must constantly ask ourselves to take.

 II.
 A philosophy

-I am not a scientist, but this work will take a scientific tone and my hope is to point us toward a world view where the generalizations I propose can be proven out by those better trained in the scientific arts and with more time.
+Though I am not a scientist, this work will take a scientific tone.
+I hope to point us toward a world view where the generalizations I propose can be proven out by those better trained in the scientific arts who have more time availible to them.
 This leaves me with the solemn reality that this is a work of philosophy and that many of the generalizations I make will be proven scientifically unsound.
 If they are, my hope is that they, at least, point in the right vector of the real and can be corrected by those wiser than I am.

 III.
 The great economies